 Step 5: The Raffle

 Having a captive audience will put you in an advantageous position from the start.
-Sell tickets throughout the day with the promise of drawing the prize after the round.
+Sell tickets throughout the day.

 Step 6: The Prizes